Holiday rentals in Sicily

 For centuries, myriad civilisations have converged on the largest Mediterranean island, leaving behind world-renowned landmarks, from the Greek remains of the Valley of the Temples in Agrigento to the Roman mosaics at Villa Romana del Casale; its 12th-century palaces and cathedrals combine Norman architecture with Byzantine style, none more vividly than Palermo’s gorgeous Cappella Palatina.
 Its markets evoke the scents and sounds of North Africa, while its precarious medieval hilltop villages might remind you of Tuscany, but the dialects spoken here are all their own.

-When is the best time to stay in a vacation rental in Sicily?
+The best time to stay in a holiday rental in Sicily

 High summer in Sicily is hot, if that’s what you like.
 For some visitors, especially if you plan to do a lot of outdoor activities like hiking or cycling, April to June can be a better option, when it’s warm but not sweltering; September and October are similarly pleasant, when the sea still retains its bath-like temperatures.
 In spring you can witness the stunning blossoming of the island’s many fruit and nut trees; it’s also when Syracuse hosts its famous Cycle of Classical Plays in its Greek amphitheatre (or you can catch them in Taormina in the summer).
 Many villages hold traditional religious festivals in autumn, and winters are short and mild (the more elevated parts of the island get the coldest).
 With plenty of sunshine year round, there’s never a wrong time to visit Sicily.